mfriik/hass-OneMeter-Cloud/README.md

-# OneMeter Integration for Home Assistant
+# WORK IN PROGRESS - OneMeter Integration for Home Assistant

 This custom integration connects [OneMeter](https://onemeter.com) devices to Home Assistant via their REST API.
 It fetches energy and battery data, exposes them as sensors, and optionally creates a Utility Meter helper for seamless integration with Home Assistant’s Energy Dashboard.